weaviate-tutorials/scalable-rag-ODSC-eu-2024/README.md

 ### 1.2.2 Option 2: Cohere

+> [!NOTE]
-- Recommended if you want to use an API-based solution
+> - Recommended if you want to use an API-based solution
-- Cohere account & API key required
+> - Cohere account & API key required
-    - Once you have a key, set it as an environment variable: `export COHERE_API_KEY=your-key`
+>     - Once you have a key, set it as an environment variable: `export COHERE_API_KEY=your-key`
-    - We will use pre-embedded data for this workshop, so the expense will be for queries only & minimal
+>     - We will use pre-embedded data for this workshop, so the expense will be for queries only & minimal
-    - Still, please set a budget limit in your account for extra safety
+>     - Still, please set a budget limit in your account for extra safety

 ```shell
 python workshop_setup.py --provider cohere